Appeal Process for Teacher Education

-To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of required PRAXIS I - CASE test scores, a completed Appeals Application Form, and two letters of support from faculty.
-In order for an appeal to be considered, it must be turned in at least one week before the first day of classes of any given semester.
+To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of the required Praxis 1 – Case test scores, and a completed Appeals Application Form.
+It must be turned in at least one week before the first day of classes of any given semester.
 Please attach all required documents and email Mr. Kevin Fee, email@example.com.
-Or you may turn them in to the Office of Teacher Licensing in Claxton 228 by the deadline.
+Or you may turn them in to the Office of Teacher Education in Claxton 228 by the deadline.

 GPA Appeal Process

 Students with a GPA below the minimum (2.5 Milestone I; 2.75 Milestones II) may appeal to advance in their program by submitting an advisor-approved plan for increasing their GPA to the required level.